-“I struggled to fit all the books into my backpack, and he looked out his window over the trees in the courtyard.
-‘Dan, before you read the Purgatorio, you should know that Dante’s Virgil is more tragic than you realize.
-His Aeneid is credited with saving a soul from Hell, but Virgil is still barred from the Kingdom of Heaven.
-In justifying the whim of Alighieri’s Almighty, I can only suggest that transporting lost souls through Hell to salvation would be more pleasurable to Virgil than Heaven.
-To aid the mechanisms of the cosmic design would be Virgil’s utilitarian delight.
+“I struggled to fit the books in my backpack, and he looked over the courtyard.
+‘Dan, before you read the Purgatorio, you should know Dante’s Virgil is more tragic than you realize.
+His Aeneid saved a soul from Hell, but Virgil is still barred from Heaven.
+In justifying Alighieri’s Almighty, I can only suggest transporting souls to salvation would be more pleasurable to Virgil than Heaven.
+To grease cosmic mechanisms would be Virgil’s utilitarian delight.
 Every aspect of Hell is necessary to maintain Dante’s ultimate scheme, even the woods of suicides.
-That’s why I want to thank you for visiting me, because teaching you everything I know is the only kind of resolution I could ever hope for, and I know I’ve given you the tools to recover from what I’m about to do.’
+So thank you for visiting me, because teaching you is the only resolution I could hope for, and I know I’ve given you the tools to recover from what I’m about to do.’

 “Then he stepped out the window.
 His body broke branches and he splattered on the ground.”

 “Oh.
-Shit.”
-Jay ordered Dan a third tuna sandwich and another pint.
+Wow.”
+Jay ordered Dan another tuna sandwich and another pint.
 “I’m so sorry.
 I had no idea.”

 “It’s okay,” lied Dan.
 He downed the stout.

 “You didn’t kill him, though.”

-“I made him give me all his knowledge.
-Having more books to recommend was the only thing keeping him alive.”
+“I made him give me his knowledge.
+Recommending books was the only thing keeping him alive.”

-“You can’t blame yourself.
-You were the best aspect of life for someone obviously struggling with mental illness.”
+“You were the best aspect of life for someone obviously struggling with mental illness.”

-Dan bit his third sandwich, but suddenly lost his appetite.
-“Anyway, you can understand why school was difficult for me that year.
-The worst of it was late May, when…”
+Dan bit his sandwich, but suddenly lost his appetite.
+“Anyway, you can understand why school was difficult that year.
+The worst was in late May, when…”